TemaBrakk/ClickerGame/Readme.txt

 TODO
-	1. Add achieve system
-	2. Make save/load system with 3 clots of saves
+	1. Make save/load system with 3 clots of saves